ExpediaGroup/graphql-kotlin/website/docs/server/spring-server/spring-beans.md

 -   Route handler for GraphQL queries and mutations endpoint.
 -   Route handler for the SDL endpoint.
 Created only if sdl route is enabled.
--   Route handler for GraphQL browser IDE.
-Created only if IDE is enabled.
+-   Route handler for [GraphQL graphiql browser IDE](https://github.com/graphql/graphiql).
+Created only if graphiql is enabled.
 -   Route handler for the subscriptions endpoint.
 Created only if subscriptions are used.
 -   `ApolloSubscriptionProtocolHandler` for handling GraphQL subscriptions using the [`graphql-ws` protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md).
 Created only if subscriptions are used.
 -   `SubscriptionWebSocketHandler` that utilizes above subscription protocol handler.
 Created only if subscriptions are used.